Inputs to the model¶

 Reducing the input attack surface¶

-Separating user-supplied content from model instruction paths architecturally, so that user text cannot be interpreted as instructions to the model.
-This is a design constraint, not a guardrail; the two need to be kept structurally distinct.
+Prevention is architectural.
+Separating user-supplied content from model instruction paths, so that user text cannot be read as an instruction to the model, is a design constraint rather than a guardrail: the two are kept structurally distinct so they never need telling apart at runtime.
+Where that separation holds, prompt injection has nowhere to land.